aretext/aretext/client-server-design.md

 ### Send pty file descriptor over UDS (instead of using a socketpair)

 Rejected due to a subtle bug in macOS terminal driver: when the `pts` is closed by a subcommand, macOS closes the pty even if the server maintains an open FD for the `pts`.
 Using a socketpair to proxy tty input/output avoids any interactions with the OS terminal drivers.

+### LSP daemonization

+`gopls` has a "daemon" mode for vim that shares state across multiple LSP instances.
+However, other LSPs do not provide similar functionality, and there's no straightforward way to adapt them to this architecture.